rwieruch/blog_robinwieruch_content/redux-state-keys.md

 1-Group of Constants (file) : n-State Keys : 1-Reducer
 {{< /highlight >}}

+Each group allocates the same payload though.
+All state keys sharing the same action + reducer pair store the same data model.

 Now one could allocate all stateKeys (USER, MESSAGES, AUTHORS) in the group (substate) isLoading.
 Here is one example how you would indicate that a list of messages is loading:

 {{< highlight javascript >}}
 // dispatch an action to indicate loading